Photon counting readout for detection and inference of gravitational waves from neutron star merger remnants: Photon Counting for postmerger detection and inference

 In this section, we present photon counting as an alternative readout scheme.
 The main output of this section is the likelihood function for photon counting, Eq.~\eqref{eq:likelihood}, that replaces the standard Gaussian likelihood of homodyne in inference.
 We begin with a summary of the more familiar homodyne readout in Sec.~\ref{subs:homodyne}.
 We then detail the photon counting readout and its statistics in Secs.~\ref{subs:rb} and~\ref{subs:pc}.
 Finally, in Sec.~\ref{subs:pc_like}, we outline the full likelihood function describing photon counting.

-Throughout, a `hat' indicates a statistical random variable or a quantum operator or parts of a quantum operator, as opposed to complex numbers.
+Throughout, a `hat' indicates a quantum operator, as opposed to complex numbers.
+Statistical random variables that are not operators are indicated by an underline.\footnote{{The underline is to remind of the more typical notation of using capital lettering for random variables.
+In our notation, capitals signify physical units of energy, power, or number rather than field or signal amplitude.}}

 Quantum operators represent measurable quantities, but their different parts are not individually measurable.
 Statistical random variables can be treated similarly to quantum operators with the property that they commute with all other operators and the expectation value of their first moment is zero.
 Standard addition functions apply between operators, random variables, and complex numbers.